Maintaining Status on OPT STEM Extension

 - A new Form I-983 must be submitted to ISS within 10 days of any change in employment details.

 To report employment & change of address:

-- If you previously reported employment to ISS and are no longer working for that employer, you must report your end date of employment.
-To report your employment end date, first enter your previous employer’s information on the “Add or Update OPT Employment” E-Form.
-Then, on the same E-Form, enter your new employment details.
-You can report up to three employers on the same E-Form.
+If you previously reported employment to ISS and are no longer working for that employer, you must report your end date of employment.
+To report your employment end date, first enter your previous employer’s information on the “Edit STEM Employment” e-form.
+Then use the "Add New STEM Employment" e-form to report any new employers.

-If after reporting updates you would like an updated I-20 or you need a reprinted I-20 for a reason other than travel you can request one on myISSS using the "I-20 Reprint Request" e-form.
+If after reporting updates you would like an updated I-20 or you need a reprinted I-20 for a reason other than travel you can request one on UB Global using the "I-20 Reprint Request" e-form.

 Submit OPT STEM Reports

 Students on the OPT STEM Extension must submit a report to their school every six months.
 When the school receives the report, it will notify SEVIS that the student has complied with this reporting requirement.
 If a Six-Month Report is not submitted, there could be negative consequences in the future.

 - To submit the 6-Month Report, submit the "STEM OPT Reporting" e-form on UB Global.

 It is your responsibility to complete and submit your 6-month report at the required intervals: